 Ryan Gander, born in Chester in 1976, lives and works in London.

-Forthcoming group exhibitions include 'British Art Show 8' at Leeds Art Gallery, October 2015; traveling to Edinburgh, Norwich and Southampton in 2016.
-Recent solo exhibitions include 'Make Every Show Like It's Your Last', Contemporary Art Gallery, Vancouver; 'READ ONLY, Australian Centre for Contemporary Art, Melbourne; Singapore Tyler Print Institute, Singapore (2015); Proyectos Monclova, Mexico City (2015); 'Make Every Show Like it's Your Last, OK Centre for Contemporary Art, Linz (2015) touring to Centre for Contemporary Art, Derry (2014) and FRAC Île-de-France / Le Plateau (2013); Palais de Tokyo, Paris (2012); Museo Tamayo, Mexico City (2012); Haus Konstruktiv, Zurich (2010); Solomon R Guggenheim Museum, New York (2010); Ikon Gallery, Birmingham (2008); the Stedelijk Museum Bureau, Amsterdam (2007 & 2003); MUMOK, Vienna (2007) and the CCA Wattis Institute for Contemporary Arts, San Francisco (2007).
+Forthcoming group exhibitions include 'British Art Show 8', Leeds Art Gallery, October 2015; traveling to Edinburgh, Norwich and Southampton in 2016.
+Recent solo exhibitions include 'Make Every Show Like It's Your Last', Aspen Art Museum ,Colorado; 'Make Every Show Like It's Your Last' Contemporary Art Gallery, Vancouver; 'READ ONLY, Australian Centre for Contemporary Art, Melbourne; Singapore Tyler Print Institute, Singapore (2015); Proyectos Monclova, Mexico City (2015); 'Make Every Show Like it's Your Last, OK Centre for Contemporary Art, Linz (2015) touring to Centre for Contemporary Art, Derry (2014) and FRAC Île-de-France / Le Plateau (2013); Palais de Tokyo, Paris (2012); Museo Tamayo, Mexico City (2012); Haus Konstruktiv, Zurich (2010); Solomon R Guggenheim Museum, New York (2010); Ikon Gallery, Birmingham (2008); the Stedelijk Museum Bureau, Amsterdam (2007 & 2003); MUMOK, Vienna (2007) and the CCA Wattis Institute for Contemporary Arts, San Francisco (2007).
 He has also shown in group exhibitions such as the Shanghai Biennale (2012); documenta 13, Kassel (2012); ILLUMInations, 54th Biennale di Venezia, Venice (2011); 55th Carnegie International, Pittsburgh (2008) and the Sydney Biennial (2008).
 Ryan Gander has been awarded numerous prestigious prizes, among others the Zürich Art Prize (2009), the ABN Amro Art Price (2006), the Baloise Art Statements of the Art Basel (2006) and the Dutch Prix de Rome for sculpture (2003).